collisionspace/BikeShareRevamp/README.md

 So this project has 2 tabs that shows bike share cities.
 First tab is a list of it and the second tab is a map with annotations.

 The architecture is Clean Swift.
 The setup utilizies a ViewScene & TabScene which creates a View per tab.
 Also takes advantage of protocols to allow for depedency injection and mocking.
 Created a TextTheme property wrapper for allowing ease of use for styling UI, need to update this to allow for dynamic type.
+Dark mode is support as well.